GoodnessJames/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## Objective of Project Report

-The objective of this project report is to demonstrate how bit manipulation is implemented to provide efficient solutions to certain problems in low-level programming.
+The objective of this project report is to demonstrate how bit manipulation is implemented in providing efficient solutions to certain problems in low-level programming.

 **The following tasks were carried out in this project to demonstrate the utilization of bit manipulation in problem solving:**